 The following two charts provide a summary of TCERA's investments as classified according to the fair value hierarchy requirements.
 Assets classified in Level 1 are valued directly from a predetermined primary external pricing vendor.
 Assets classified in Level 2 are subject to pricing by an alternative pricing source due to lack of information available from the primary vendor.
-TCERA did not hold any investments classified in Level 3 as of June 30, 2019.
 When certain requirements are met, an investment may be measured at NAV.
 Assets meeting these criteria are reported separately with descriptions of the investments.